JumpmanFR/MotherInternational/README.md

 * Supports zipped ROMs.
 * Supports translation teams better by including links to their websites and readme files.
 * Compatible and suited for mobile devices, thanks to a responsive UI.
-* Features a multilingual UI, currently in English, Dutch, French, German, Italian, Korean, Polish, Portuguese, Russian and Spanish (as of October 31st, 2025).\
+* Features a multilingual UI, currently in English, Dutch, French, German, Italian, Korean, Polish, Portuguese, Russian and Spanish (as of November 2nd, 2025).\
 *(For operators)* Other languages can be easily added; supports right-to-left writing.
 * *(For operators)* Also supports BPS and VCDIFF/xdelta patch formats, in addition to UPS and IPS.
 That said, only the UPS format can *unpatch* ROMS, making possible three of the biggest new features listed above.
 For now, all included patches have been converted to UPS so everything’s fine.
 But for future patches, you’ll probably want to import them as UPS patches all well.
 Otherwise, the program will fallback to more limited features in the impacted situations.